plugandpay/tbc-credit-card-payment-gateway-php-lib/README.md

 ### Instructions

-1. Ask bank to generate certificate
+1. Ask TBC to generate a certificate
-2. Tell them your server IP so they whitelist it
+2. Tell TBC your server IP so they can whitelist it
-3. create `example.com/ok.php` and `example.com/fail.php` urls and tell them about it
+3. create `example.com/ok.php` and `example.com/fail.php` urls and communicate these to TBC
-   * ok url - is used for redirecting back user in almost all situations (even when card has insuficient funds!)
+   * ok url - is used for redirecting back user in almost all situations (even when card has insuficient funds and transaction fails!)
    * fail url - is used for redirecting back user when technical error occurs (very rare)

 1. `start.example` Here we start our process.
-We call bank servers using `sms_start_transaction()` and get `$trans_id` in return.
+We call TBC servers using `sms_start_transaction()` and get `$trans_id` in return.
-   * We use returned $trans_id to redirect user to a bank page, where credit card info can be entered.
+   * We use returned $trans_id to redirect user to a TBC page, where credit card info can be entered.
    * After user fills out card info he is thrown back to our `ok.example` url on our server.
 2. Take a look at `ok.example` We get `$trans_id` back from bank, and we plug that in `get_transaction_result($trans_id)`
 3. `get_transaction_result($trans_id)` tells us if transaction was success or not. `array('RESULT' => 'OK')` for example is success message, transaction went through.